The Intern Year

 - An attending physician

 Interns are assigned to patients on the first day of the rotation and are responsible for all of their care.

-Our schedule is designed to preserve your interactions with attendings, continuity of patient care and our educational mission, while ensuring compliance with the Accreditation Council for Graduate Medical Education duty hour guidelines.
-Overnight call is every 6th night.
-The patient load varies from 3 to 5 patients.
+Our schedule is designed to optimize interactions with attendings, continuity of patient care and our educational mission, while maintaining compliance with the Accreditation Council for Graduate Medical Education clinical hour guidelines.
+Overnight call on Teams 1-6 is every 6th night.
+Team 7 is a call-free rotation.
+The patient load typically varies from 3 to 5 patients per intern.

 Click here to view a PDF of the Intern Year Rounding Schedule.
 Each of the rounds is described below.

 - Attending Rounds

 - Morning Report

 - Noon Conference

 - Sample Daytime Conference Schedule

 Work rounds are run by the senior resident and start at 7 a.m.
 By this time, interns are expected to have reviewed their patients' flow sheets and lab results, examined the patients, and developed a preliminary plan for each patient.
 The patients are then discussed with the senior residents who provide patient related teaching during work rounds.